pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 In some kubernetes environments, container can't run as root user.
 You can configure pods to use [`SecurityContext`](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod) to run as non-root user.

+`podSecurityContext` can be set at cluster level(spec.podSecurityContext) for all of components or component level(e.g. spec.tidb.podSecurityContext) for specific component.

 ```yaml
 podSecurityContext:
   runAsUser: 1000